That's not a nostalgic detail. It's the reason I can do what I do.

 After the acquisition I moved into larger organisations.
 The contrast was immediate: handoffs replacing conversations, good developers working hard toward results nobody was quite satisfied with.
 Not because of bad intentions.
 Because nobody owned the whole chain.

 Then Nordija — a twenty-person consulting company that worked the way software teams are supposed to work.
 Small, focused, technically excellent, everyone close to the product.
-This is where I first worked seriously with agile practices, and where I saw what a genuinely high-performing team looks like from the inside.
+This is where I first worked seriously with agile practices — and where I met Jim Coplien, whose organisational patterns work directly shaped both Scrum and XP.
+Seeing what a genuinely high-performing team looks like from the inside, and understanding the structural theory that explained why it worked — at the same time, from someone who had helped define the field — was formative.
 It is the clearest reference point I have for what right actually looks like.

 I believe in what agile and lean were designed to do.
 I still do.
+The whole point of what Coplien, Sutherland and the original practitioners built was to get closer to the product — shorter feedback loops, decisions made near the work, real ownership.
+That's what gets designed out when it's packaged as a methodology and sold as a transformation.
+I've never tried to sell one.
 What I stopped believing in is treating process as separable from technical excellence, or organisational structure as separable from software architecture.
 The people making decisions about how teams are structured often lack the engineering understanding to see what those decisions do to the systems being built.
 The people building the systems rarely have the authority to say so.
 These things reinforce each other — and they can only be addressed together.

 I've been at every point in the chain.
 That's what lets me see where it breaks.
 Working independently has meant I can do both — advise on the system and still write the code.
 I don't think you can do one well without staying close to the other.